mr-builder/mrbuilder/core/optionsmanager/Readme.md

 ## ${envPrefix}_ENV -
-Defaults to `NODE_ENV` and both be null.
+Defaults to `NODE_ENV` if it is null.
 This tells the option manager which env the user, and therefore configuration the app is running with.
 Because `NODE_ENV` is conventionally used for test,development,production, but configurations often have more ENV's this allows for more specific configuration for an environment.
-I.E. a server build may be env `production-server` but the node env would need to be production for downstream tools to work correctly.
+I.E. a server build may be env `production:server` but the node env would need to be production for downstream tools to work correctly.